rizMehdi/IoTgo/README.md

 # IoTgo (Game of Internet of Things)

-IoTgo or the Game of Internet of Things is a tangible board game to help end-users with no experience of creating interactive IoT-enabled smart things.
+IoTgo or the Game of Internet of Things is a tangible card-based toolkits to help end-users with no experience of creating interactive IoT-enabled smart things.

 ![Alt text](images/promo-image.png?raw=true)